dabbitz/devops-case-baykar/README_EN.md

 The AWS EKS case environment runs on a single `t3.small` worker node.
 Due to Free Tier resource constraints, system components and application workloads share the same node.

 Because of these resource constraints, application workload replicas are kept at `1` across environments and resource requests are intentionally kept low.
-A production environment would typically use higher capacity, multiple worker nodes, and an appropriate high-availability configuration.
+Higher capacity, multiple worker nodes, and an appropriate high-availability configuration would typically be used in a real production environment.

 ## Documentation and Evidence